wepl/wwarp/ReadMe.txt

 	    	syncno - if multiple syncs are found, the number of the sync to use (first sync is 1)

-	Z - write custom format by data file this command does not operate on a wwarp file! the filename specifies the datafile which will be written to the specified track (only one track must be set) in custom format which has been specifed as number, the file length must match the tracklength for the given format
+	Z - write custom format or raw data from a data file to the disk This command does not operate on a wwarp file!
+	    The filename specifies the datafile which will be written to the specified track (only one track must be set).
+The format to be written must be specifed as number.
+The file length must match the tracklength for the given format.
+The supported formats and their number are displayed when wwarp is called without arguments.
-	    e.g. wwarp mynewtrack.47 z 47 17 (writes ZZKJA format)
+	    To write raw-mfm data the format number 0 must be used.
+Then the first 16 bytes are considered the sync and will be used for verify. e.g. wwarp mynewtrack.47 z 47 17 (writes ZZKJA format)

 tracks: